frak/php_spi/README.md

 (GPIO pins 9 and 10) the data received will exactly match the data sent.

-Whilst my tests reveal that no method for timing is ever going to be truly reliable I have implemented a timer based on code I found for this [Magic Wand](http://www.thebox.myzen.co.uk/Raspberry/Magic_Wand.html) article that I found.
+Whilst my tests reveal that no method for timing is ever going to be truly reliable I have implemented a timer based on code I found for this [Magic Wand project](http://www.thebox.myzen.co.uk/Raspberry/Magic_Wand.html).
 It works based on a free-running timer on the BCM2835 chip, the delay code is very crude, and will peg your CPU at 100% whilst running, but it does to seem work more accurately than usleep() most of the time.